Panzer 35(t): Description

 The 8.62 L Škoda T-11/0 four-cylinder, water-cooled engine produced 120 hp at 1,800 rpm.
 Two fuel tanks were fitted, the main tank with a capacity of 124 L was on the left side of the engine and the 29 L auxiliary tank was on the other side.
 The engine could run on gasoline, an alcohol-gasoline mixture, and "Dynalkohol" (an alcohol-benzole mixture).
 It was mounted in the rear along with the six-speed transmission which drove rear-mounted drive sprockets.
 The suspension was derived from the Vickers 6-Ton tank; eight small pairs of road wheels on four bogies per side, each pair of bogies sprung by a single leaf spring, a front idler wheel, and four track return wheels.
 An unsprung road wheel was located directly underneath the idler wheel to improve obstacle crossing.
 The transmission, brakes and steering were mechanically assisted with compressed air, reducing driver fatigue.
 This last feature proved problematic in the extreme conditions of the Eastern Front.

 The main armament was a Škoda 37mm ÚV vz.
 34 (German designation "KwK 34(t)") gun with a pepperpot muzzle brake and a prominent armoured recoil cylinder above the barrel. Škoda called it the A3.
 It fired a 0.815 kg armour-piercing shell at 690 m/s.
 It was credited with penetrating a plate inclined at 30° from the vertical 37 mm thick at 100 m, 31 mm thick at 500 m, 26 mm thick at 1000 m, and 22 mm thick at 1500 m.
 Kliment and Francev quote penetration of a vertical plate 45 mm thick at 500 m.
 The machine gun's ball mount could be coupled to the main gun or used independently.
 Both weapons could elevate 25° and depress 10°.
 They both used 2.6× power sights with a 25° field of view.
 Initially the tank used Zbrojovka Brno Tk vz.
 35 machine guns, but these were exchanged for ZB vz.
 37s during 1938.
 This was adopted by the Germans as the MG 37(t).

 In German use, 72 rounds of 37 mm ammunition were carried.
 These were stored in 6-round boxes: three on the hull side wall, eight in the turret overhang and one ready box above the gun on the turret roof.
 For the machine gun, 1,800 rounds of belted 7.92 mm ammunition were carried.
 The machine gun ammunition was in 100 round belts, stored three to a box.
 In Czech service, the LT vz.
 35 carried 78 rounds (24 AP, 54 HE) and 2,700 rounds of machine gun ammunition, the difference being removed to make room for the fourth crewmember in German service.
-The German command tank version (Panzerbefehlswagen 35(t)) exchanged some ammunition - exactly how much isn't known - for another radio set and a gyrocompass.
+The German command tank version (Panzerbefehlswagen 35(t)) exchanged some ammunition - exactly how much is not known - for another radio set and a gyrocompass.
 It could be recognized by the prominent "clothesline" radio antenna mounted on the rear deck.